aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/xml-maps/export-xml-data-linked-to-xml-map-inside-the-workbook/_index.md

 type: docs
 weight: 20
 url: /javascript-cpp/export-xml-data-linked-to-xml-map-inside-the-workbook/
 description: Learn how to export XML data linked to XML Maps inside your workbook using Aspose.Cells for JavaScript via C++.
 ---

 ## **Export XML Data linked to XML Map inside the Workbook**

 Please use the [**Workbook.exportXml()**](https://reference.aspose.com/cells/javascript-cpp/workbook/#exportXml-string-) method to export XML data linked to your XML Maps inside your workbook.
 The following sample code exports XML data of all XML Maps from the workbook one by one.
-Please check the [sample excel file](5115497.xlsx) used in this code and the [exported XML data of the first XML Map](5472487.xml).
+Please check the [sample Excel file](5115497.xlsx) used in this code and the [exported XML data of the first XML Map](5472487.xml).

 ```html
 <!DOCTYPE html>